oddis98/chatex/README.md

 It uses ReactJS with create-react-app as it's frontend which can be located in [chatex2](chatex2)

+### Running the app
-To run the app cd to root folder and run `npm start`
+To run the backend, cd to root folder and run `npm start`

+The frontend uses yarn because of complications with npm.
+To run the frontend cd to [chatex2](chatex2) and run `yarn start`